 Users may not experience this app exactly as it’s shown in the video, but the piece will definitely get their attention!

-Before we wrap things up, let’s cover a few frequently asked questions about the demonstration videos to make sure you’ve got everything you need to get your piece started with the right foot.
+Before we wrap things up, let’s cover a few frequently asked questions about the demonstration videos to make sure you’ve got everything you need to get your piece started on the right foot.

 Just like most marketing videos, product demos should be kept short.
 A maximum length of 2 minutes should give you plenty of time to introduce your product, list its main feature, and show the more relevant benefits.

 If you feel you need more time, then consider doing a more educational type of video like a tutorial on how to use your product for a specific purpose.

 This type of video can be a great addition to your website page, especially if you have separate sections for each of your products and services.
 Creative demos can also become shareable content, so don’t shy away from posting your masterpiece on social media for everyone to admire.